grantshandy/grantshandy.github.io/content/showcase/index.md

 Ipmap works by capturing all incoming packets with [`libpcap`](https://www.tcpdump.org/), then sending the packet's source IP address off to an ip-geolocation REST API.
 Once it gets the response, it simply puts it on the map with some metadata in a context menu.

-Unlike other desktop applications with web frontends (I'm looking at you [electron](https://www.electronjs.org/)), Ipmap is a tiny Rust executable that uses your operating system's preinstalled webview library.
+Unlike other desktop applications with web frontends, Ipmap is a tiny Rust executable that uses your operating system's preinstalled webview library.

 ![screenshot](./ipmap.png)